 I conducted my audit in accordance with Sri Lanka Auditing Standards (SLAuSs).
-My responsibilities, under those auditing standards are further described in the Scope of Audit section of my report.
+My responsibilities, under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.